HubSpot WooCommerce Integration: Create & Update Deals

 TL;DR — What you'll build

-• Post-dispatch Code Glue: stores the returned deal ID in WC order meta as _hubspot_deal_id so the next webhook can find it
+woocommerce_checkout_order_created, POSTs order data to HubSpot, gets back a deal ID - Post-dispatch Code Glue: stores the returned deal ID in WC order meta as

-• Full hubspot woocommerce integration with delivery log, retries, and replay — no Zapier, no extra SaaS
+woocommerce_order_status_changed, PATCHes the deal to Closed Won when the order completes - Full delivery log, retries, and replay — no Zapier, no extra SaaS

 What You Need Before Starting